DefProc/lewis/README.md

 in the default initiation, the output code will be “blocking” — that is, it will stop at the print line while until it has finished sending the full code.
 This is fine for small implementations, but for more complex code, you'll want to keep running your main code, and have the morse code sent in the background.

 If you call `begin` with `use_interrupts` set as `true`, then you will need to call `Morse.timerISR()` frequently enough that it can check if any dots or dashes need sending out, without the listener hearing any inaccuracy in the tone length.
-100Hz seems to work nicely.
+100Hz seems to work nicely for me.

-Lewis does not include attach a timer interrupt when initialised (so as not to clash with anything you're already doing), so you will need to include one.
+Lewis does not attach a timer interrupt when initialised (so as not to clash with anything you're already doing), so you will need to include one in your sketch.
 The examples use the [TimerOne](https://github.com/PaulStoffregen/TimerOne) library for the interrupt.

 ```
 // from the non_blocking_out example: